You Don’t Need a Crystal Ball to Future-proof Your Data Center

 A Silver Lining to Cloud Computing

 With a cloud computing approach, companies can outsource portions, or all, of their IT management, which typically lowers total IT costs per employee.
 It also enables companies to upgrade and back-up their systems through the provider, reducing upfront fixed costs.
 However, it sacrifices control of the hardware, and it can present important security and privacy concerns.
-These issues may be among the reasons that a of global IT professionals indicated that only about 9% of organizations with more than 1,000 employees manage their IT assets via the cloud.
+These issues may be among the reasons that a 2016 Uptime Institute survey of global IT professionals indicated that only about 9% of organizations with more than 1,000 employees manage their IT assets via the cloud.
 Still, more and more businesses and organizations are undertaking the effort to move more of their workloads to the cloud.

 Organizations can consume cloud-based services through the Internet publicly or privately by establishing a private connection via a VPN tunnel through the Internet.
 But a future-proof IT environment should offer alternative ways to connect to a provider from the data center.
 Private connections are more secure since traffic is not routed through the Internet.
 Secure, private connections such as a Connected Campus is a secure, scalable environment that can help prepare your future IT strategy.
 Facilities with scale, colocation and networking capabilities, along with local connections to on-campus cloud providers, are an effective solution for supporting the evolution of an IT environment.

 Leveraging an external data center is one of your best bets for future-proofing your technology because it’s a more cost-effective approach.
 Companies own their servers but lease a portion of a data center.
 They then handle the equipment maintenance via contractors or with their own employees.
 This approach delivers similar flexibility and speed to the cloud computing approach, but it enables companies to remain in control of their hardware and data.
 According to the 2016 Uptime Institute data, 20% of global enterprises retain the majority of their IT assets in external data centers.